 A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a specific number of points for you for a specified period during your application process.
 This ensures that your interest rate will not rise as you are working through the application process.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter rate lock period
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher interest rate than you would with a shorter rate lock period

-In addition to opting for a shorter rate lock period, there are more ways you can attain the best rate.
-A larger down payment will give you a lower interest rate, because you will be starting out with more equity.
-You could choose to pay points to lower your interest rate over the life of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you will save money, especially if you don't refinance early.
+There are more ways to get a better rate, in addition to agreeing to a shorter rate lock period.
+The bigger the down payment, the better your interest rate will be, since you will have more equity from the beginning.
+You may opt to pay points to lower your interest rate over the loan term, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
+You are paying more initially, but you'll come out ahead in the end.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.